Fantasy football: Burrow, Allen lead Week 9 quarterback rankings

 LONGSHOTS

-The Colts allowed the second-most passing scores and 10th-most fantasy points per game to quarterbacks through eight weeks.
-They also just allowed three passing scores to Ryan Tannehill in Week 8.

-Look for White to throw at least two touchdown passes and eclipse 250 yards in this matchup.
-He is my No. 16 option and can be used as a low-end QB1 streamer in leagues with at least 14 teams.

-Houston Texans quarterback Tyrod Taylor is expected to return from injury in Week 9 for a matchup against the Miami Dolphins.
+Houston Texans quarterback Tyrod Taylor will return from injury in Week 9 and start against the Miami Dolphins.

 Taylor provides value as a passer and a runner.
 He threw two touchdown passes in Week 1.
 He threw a touchdown pass and ran for a score in Week 2.
 Taylor missed the Texans' next six games, but could be in for a great matchup if he is active Sunday.

 The Dolphins allowed the most passing yards and the third-most fantasy points per game to quarterbacks through eight weeks.
-Taylor is my No. 17 option, but should only be started if he is named the Texans' starter and you are extremely desperate at the position.
+Taylor is my No. 16 option, but should only be started if you are extremely desperate at the position.

 Week 9 fantasy football quarterback rankings